Timollo78/php-docker-guide/session1/session-1-dev-setup.md

 ### Add The Mariadb Container

-Lets search for an official mariadb image on [dockerhub](https://hub.docker.com/_/mariadb) and add an additional service to our docker-compose.yaml
+Let`s search for an official mariadb image on [dockerhub](https://hub.docker.com/_/mariadb) and add an additional service to our docker-compose.yaml

 ```yaml
 services: